jpmckinney/multi_mail/README.md

 **Note:** [MultiMail doesn't yet support Cloudmailin's URL attachments (attachment stores).](https://github.com/opennorth/multi_mail/issues/11) Please use regular attachments (always the case if you use the `raw` format) if you are using MultiMail.

 **2013-04-15:** If an email contains multiple HTML parts and you are using the `multipart` or `json` HTTP POST formats, Cloudmailin will only include the first HTML part in its `html` parameter.
-Use the `raw` format to avoid any data loss.
+Use the `raw` format to avoid data loss.
+Cloudmailin also removes a newline from the end of each attachment.

 ### Additional information provided by the API